DHARMA FRIENDS

 FAQs

 • Absolutely!
-Dharma Friends is for experienced practitioners and newbies alike.
-In each Dharma Friends, seasoned teachers offer concise Buddhist philosophy to contextualize the theme and corresponding meditations.
+Our practices and teachings are engaging for new and experienced practitioners alike.
+In each DHARMA FRIENDS event, seasoned teachers offer concise Buddhist philosophy to contextualize the theme and corresponding meditations.

 • Dharma Friends is honored to partnered with Dharma Gates, a non-profit dedicated to removing barriers for young adults to practice Dharma.